 If your child does not attend morning registration, you will receive an automated text from school.
 Please respond to this promptly as this is to ensure that you know your child hasn’t arrived at school and is an important part of the school’s safeguarding procedures.
 If the school does not hear from you this will automatically be marked as unauthorised until a valid reason is given.

-If your child is off sick for three days or more then you will be asked to provide medical evidence for absence.
+If your child is off sick for 3 days or more then you may be asked to provide medical evidence for absence.
 If evidence is not received then these absences may be unauthorised.
-If your child has five or more days unauthorised then you may be liable to a fine of £60 or £120.
+If your child has 5 or more days unauthorised then you may be liable for a fine.
 It is very important that all absences are authorised by the school.

 These changes reinforce the Government’s view that every minute of every school day is vital and that pupils should only be granted authorised absence by the school, in exceptional circumstances e.g. illness, exclusions, or due to exceptional circumstances.
 This view has recently been reinforced by Ofsted who in a recently published report on a Devon school reported, “Pupils clearly enjoy being at school.
 However, overall attendance is no better than average and this is in part due to some pupils being taken out of school for holidays during term time by their parents, in spite of the fact that the school has a clear and published policy that makes it clear that such absence is unauthorised.
 This absence has an impact on pupils’ achievement.
 As a result, the overall judgement for behaviour and safety is good rather than outstanding”.

 We would remind parents that unauthorised absences may well result in the instigation of parental responsibility measures which could be a penalty notice, or a fine of up to £2,500 and/or a term of imprisonment of up to 3 months.